-- All teachers use continuous assessment to monitor progress (see Assessment policy). - A range of appropriate assessment procedures will be employed by the class teachers, the Inclusion Leader and outside agencies. - Staff will identify those children with SEND and the nature of their needs will be discussed with parents as early as possible.
-Children identified as needing more support than other children will be placed on the SEN Register - A list of all children with Special Needs will be kept on the school administrative system.
-Children will be identified under the following categories as outlined in the 2014 revised Code of Practice: - Communication and Interaction this includes children with speech and language delay, impairments or disorders, specific learning difficulties such as dyslexia, dyscalculia, dysgraphia and dyspraxia, hearing impairment, and those who demonstrate features within the autistic spectrum. - Cognition and Learning this includes children who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties or specific learning difficulties such as dyslexia, dyscalculia, dysgraphia or dyspraxia. - Social, mental and Emotional Health this includes children who may be withdrawn or isolated, disruptive or disturbing, hyperactive or lack concentration. - Sensory and/or Physical Needs this includes children with sensory, multisensory and physical difficulties. - Regular reviews of pupils' progress will be held as appropriate to the stage or as outlined in the ISP. - The use of a visual tracker will ensure a clear picture of every child's progress and to ensure they are closing the gap between where they started and the national average, as well as their class peers. - If the Head Teacher and Inclusion Leader feel that the school is no longer able to provide an effective education to a child, due to the complexity or severity of their needs, then steps will be taken to support the child and their family in securing a place in a more suitable educational setting.
+- All teachers use continuous assessment to monitor progress (see Assessment policy). - A range of appropriate assessment procedures will be employed by the class teachers, the SENDCO and outside agencies. - Staff will identify those children with SEND and the nature of their needs will be discussed with parents as early as possible.
+Children identified as needing more support than other children will be placed on the SEND Register - A list of all children with Special Needs will be kept on the school administrative system.
+Children will be be be identified under the following categories as outlined in the 2014 revised Code of Practice: - Communication and Interaction (C&I) this includes children with speech and language delay, impairments or disorders, specific learning difficulties such as dyslexia, dyscalculia, dysgraphia and dyspraxia, hearing impairment, and those who demonstrate features within the autistic spectrum. - Cognition and Learning (C&L) this includes children who demonstrate features of moderate, severe or profoundlearning difficulties or specific learning difficulties or specific learning difficulties such as dyslexia, dyscalculia, dysgraphia or dyspraxia. - Social, Emotional and Mental Health (SEMH) this includes children who may be withdrawn or isolated, disruptive or disturbing, hyperactive or lack concentration. - Sensory and/or Physical Needs this includes children with sensory, multisensory and physical difficulties.

+- Regular reviews of pupils' progress will be held as appropriate to the stage or as outlined in the ISP. - The use of a visual tracker will ensure a clear picture of every child's progress and to ensure they are closingthe gap between where they started and the national average, as well as their class peers. - If the Head Teacher and SENDCo feel that the school is no longer able to provide an effective education to a child, due to the complexity or severity of their needs, then steps will be taken to support the child and their family in securing a place in a more suitable educational setting.